Many would have long been employed but because they don’t know what do hiring managers look for in an interview, they remain searching.

 I don’t mean you’re worthless because you still search for a job.

 In today’s economy, companies try so hard to reduce their costs by downsizing.
 Consequent upon that it’s difficult to get a good job.

 Seeking for a job has gone beyond contracting your Curriculum Vitae (CV) or resume to an expert.

 What matters is knowing what hiring managers look for and you are able to give it in both your resume and interview.

-So what hiring managers look for is not your qualification, experience or skills but the impact you stand to make on their company.
-They want to be double-sure you’re the right candidate.
+What hiring managers look for in a resume is not your qualification, experience or skills but the impact you stand to make on their company.

 TABLE OF CONTENT